browserengineering/book/book/embeds.md

   the ability to embed other iframes, they add quite a lot of complexity to a browser implementation.
-However, this complexity is justified, because they enable many important cross-origin use cases, such as ads, video, and social media references, to be safely added to web sites.
+However, this complexity is justified, because they enable many important cross-origin use cases, such as ads, video, and social media references, to be safely added to websites.

 * On the whole, images, canvases,^[Try the exercise about the `<canvas>` element to see for yourself!
 Video was not really covered at all in this chapter;